murilo9/cocoa-ts/README.md

 - Make sure the project is builded.
 Test the application with the `start:electron` script.
 - Import the makers with `npx electron-forge import`, if they are not yet imported.
-- Run the make script to generate the distributables (they are defined at forge.config.js).
+- Run the `build:electron` script to generate the distributables (they are defined at forge.config.js).
 It will be at 'out' folder.